cdl-geneseo/geneseo-dictionary/Z/Zing.md

 # Zing

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Zing

 Created by  Unknown User (kmh28), last modified by  Unknown User (eim1) on Apr 01, 2019

 2008: (int) Used after a joke made at the expense of another.
 Equivalent to &quot;Burn!&quot;, popularized by &quot;That 70s Show&quot;.&quot;Yo mama's so skinny she uses a Cheerio as a hula hoop!
 Zing!&quot; (Apologies for the lame joke)2019: Obsolete–however, typically reminds people of the word &quot;Zinger.&quot; Medina, S-Z, 2019.